tkdgur658/DeepLab_V3_Plus/README.md

-# Implementation of deep learning framework -- Attention UNet
+# Implementation of DeepLabV3+ based on PyTorch

 The architecture was inspired by Attention-guided version of 2D UNet for automatic brain tumor segmentation.